Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Phenomenological predictions from the LOSS

-Figure \ref{fig2} shows the numerical result for $\Gamma_\chi$.
-The list in Table~\ref{table1} shows the numerical results for some particular choices for the angle $\theta$ including the sign ambiguity.
-Figure \ref{fig3} shows the branching ratios for the dominant $WW$, $hh$, $ZZ$ decay modes as a function of the mixing angle.
+Figure \ref{fig2} shows the total width $\Gamma_\chi$ plotted as a function of $\sin^2 \theta$ for $\cos\theta >0$ and $\cos\theta<0$.
+Figure~\ref{fig2} in combination with Fig.~\ref{fig1} implies that the $\chi'$-dilaton is a sufficiently narrow resonance having the width-to-mass ratio around $10^{-3} - 10^{-2}$.
+In Table~\ref{table1} we list the estimated numbers for the $\chi'$-branching ratios together with the total width for some particular choices for the angle $\theta$ including the sign ambiguity.
+In Figure \ref{fig3}, we plot the branching ratios for the dominant $WW$, $hh$, and $ZZ$ decay modes as a function of the mixing angle.

-Similarly, two possible solutions exist for the Higgs trilinear coupling $\lambda_{hhh}$.
-Our results reveal a significant difference {from} the SM's prediction, as well as the prediction from the {exactly} scale-invariant model with $a=0$.
-For simplicity, taking the input mixing angle {to be} $\sin ^2 \theta =0.1$, {we can} just compare the results for these three models in unit of the EW scale {$v$.}